pop-os/upgrade/README.md

   - `completed` and `total` can be used to track the progress of the task.
 - `PackageFetching (package: s)`
   - An event that is triggered when a `FetchUpdates` task has begun fetching a new package.
-  - `package` refers to the name of the package that was fetched.
+  - `package` refers to the name of the package that was fetched
+- `PackageUpgrade (event: a{ss})`
+    - The ADT is represented as a map of field-value pairs.
 - `RecoveryDownloadProgress (progress: t, total: t)`
   - Tracks the progress of the recovery files being fetched
 - `RecoveryUpgradeEvent (event: q)`